Shensiyuan/nuscc_project/README.md

 Free Tier (free): Enjoy basic services in YANA

-VIP Tier ($5/ month): Enjoy exclusive logo, can host room with no time limit
+VIP Tier ($5/month): Enjoy exclusive logo, can host room with no time limit

-Enterprise User ($10/ month): Can host room to do advertising
+Enterprise User ($10/month): Can host room to do advertising

 **- Usage based pricing model**